red5pro/streaming-html5/src/page/test/conference/README.md

 [index #382](index.js#L382)

-New room entries (subscribers) are determined based on previous lists and the current publisher, resulting in a linked-list of Subsceiber instances to instantiate and start playing back streams.
+New room entries (a.k.a., "Subscribers") are determined based current subscribers and the current publisher, resulting in a linked-list of Subscriber instances to instantiate and start playing back streams.

 > The `ConferenceSubscriberItem` is defined in [conference-subscriber.js](conference-subscriber.js).

+# Notes

+1. Video and Audio - at the time of this writing - cannot be "muted" prior to broadcast.
+This is because it is not possible to turn either "muted" track **on** after having started playback of the stream.
+They need to both be initially present in the `MediaStream` generated prior to being "muted" at a later time. _You can mute the Camera and Microphone after starting a broadcast._
+2. A "decoy" audio player is added to subscribers whose initial stream is missing a video track.
+The issue appears to be browser specific (notably, Chrome and Safari) in which playback of a `video` element cannot occur if the video track is not active, and yet the audio track is.